-Triaxial compressions tests (TC-Test) were performed in order to investigate the mechanical stability of salt concrete.
-Onset of dilatancy, start of gas flux and failure of the specimens were determined under different radial stresses.
-The results of the TC-Tests aim at a better understanding of the difference in deformation behaviour of salt concrete with respect to uniaxial creep testing.
+Triaxial compressions tests (TC-Test) were performed in order to investigate the mechanical stability of salt concrete with respect to its sealing capacity.
+Onset of dilatancy, start of gas flux and failure of the samples were determined under different radial stresses.
+The results of the TC-Tests aim at a better understanding of the onset of gas flux and development of permeability during deformation.

-The tests were performed on three specimens under stress control in the GRS laboratory.
-The specimens for the triaxial compaction tests had a diameter of 70 mm and a length of 140 mm before testing and had been obtained by core-drilling from a real plug installed in a salt mine.
+The tests were performed on 9 samples under stress control in the GRS laboratory.
+The samples for the triaxial compaction tests had a diameter of 70 mm and a length of 140 mm before testing and had been obtained by core-drilling from a real plug installed in a salt mine.

-In the first step, the specimens were compacted for about 22 hours at an isotropic stress level of 5 MPa.
+In the first step, the samples were compacted for about 22 hours at an isotropic stress level of 5 MPa.
 Then, the axial and radial stresses were increased twice up to a level of 20 MPa.
 After 24 hours, the compaction phase ended.
-The idea of this compaction phase is to reach the state of compaction that the specimens had before extraction from the drift sealing element, see Fig. 3.3, Fig. 3.4 and Fig. 3.5.
+The idea of this compaction phase is to reach the state of compaction that the samples had before extraction from the drift sealing element, see Fig. 3.3, Fig. 3.4 and Fig. 3.5.